UjuAyoku/churn-predictor/README.md

 ## Customer Churn Predictor
-A simple, user-friendly tool that helps telecom companies identify customers at risk of leaving ("churning") so they can take action to keep them.
+A user-friendly tool that helps telecom companies identify customers at risk of leaving ("churning") so they can take action to keep them.

 ### Why It Matters
 Losing customers hurts business.
 This app predicts which customers might leave based on their: